-The price decrease has really reflected on the AD Exodus’ upper which made me hard time to wrap around my head the fact that I’m wearing a flagship model.
-Though there’s no need to panic yet since it applies more to how they do feel in-hand & on-feet, rather than overall performance taking a significant damage.
+The price decrease has really reflected on the AD Exodus’ upper which made it hard time wrapping around my head the fact that I’m wearing a flagship model.
+Though there’s no need to panic yet since it applies more to how they do feel in-hand & on-feet, rather than overall performance taking significant damage.
 Talking about performance, all materials as one unit did a decent job doing all that uppers usually do – comfort/containment/support was more or less on an average side for me, nothing “wow” for sure.
 Obviously, I didn’t expect them to house the same amazing 360-degree Flyknit from the Kobe AD 360 – that is for 200$ joints according to Nike.
-Yet, the AD “Exodus” still comes in a premium price range of 140$ which should easily give you a nice full-length Flyknit, like on the KD 11 or maybe more cost efficient tooling as mesh set-up on the Kyrie 4.
+Yet, the AD “Exodus” still comes in a premium price range of 140$ which should easily give you a nice full-length Flyknit, like on the KD 11 or maybe more cost-efficient tooling as mesh set-up on the Kyrie 4.
 Unfortunately, none of that landed on the Exodus.

 Starting off with the front, the toe box features a paper-thin mesh layer along with a medium-sized fuse layer on top to protect that mesh from taking severe damage.
-Trust me, that stuff is not ready for outdoor ballin’ since I don’t even know how long do they going to last for me indoors.
+Trust me, that stuff is not ready for outdoor ballin’ since I don’t even know how long they going to last for me indoors.
 But that wasn’t the main issue I had… That I’m going to cover in the FIT department.

-Now taking a quick glance at the midfoot, you’ll be immediately welcomed with the composite fiber 2.5x technology (that silver wrap) which, yes, heavily resemblance the Kyrie 3.
-But rather than a simple fuse & mesh contraption on the Kyrie 3, this current stuff on the AD is vastly stronger/sturdier containment piece, basically, absorbing everything you throw at it.
+Now taking a quick glance at the midfoot, you’ll be immediately welcomed with the composite fiber 2.5x technology (that silver wrap) which, yes, heavily resembles the Kyrie 3.
+But rather than a simple fuse & mesh contraption on the Kyrie 3, this current stuff on the AD is a vastly stronger/sturdier containment piece, basically, absorbing everything you throw at it.

 Continue looking further, we stumble across the synthetic suede panel that goes all the way down the heel area.
 As far as performance goes I can only say positive things about it – it acts as a reliable sidekick for that composite fiber midfoot wrap by making sure that lateral coverage is always A-1 no matter what.
-Unfortunately, it ages so freaking badly that you can see every single scratch you’ve got from the last ball session – it REALLY kills the esthetics.
+Unfortunately, it ages so freaking bad that you can see every single scratch you’ve got from the last ball session – it REALLY kills the esthetics.

 Finally, there’s a different type of mesh – the one that we all appreciate having on our feet – located under the lacing system.
-Why this stuff didn’t make its way onto the toebox with a few light adjustments?
+Why didn’t this stuff make its way onto the toe box with a few light adjustments?
 I really don’t know…

 The rant continues, well, sort of.
 I did have some love-hate relationship with this whole tooling as it’s definitely not for everyone to enjoy.
 Looking from a power forward/center perspective – I know it’s pretty useful information for some of you since the majority of sneaker reviewers play in guard position – the heel section just simply shocked me, in a good way, of how much compression & impact protection does it packs, and how little does it feel like any other past Kobe shoe.
 I mean, yeah, the heel houses a freaking 14mm. bottom-loaded Zoom Air pillow – what did you expect, huh?
-To be honest, it was probably my very first time when I completely enjoyed the rare section of the cushion in a Kobe’s shoe due to offering everything that I need as a player who uses heel quite often & requires as much impact protection as possible.
+To be honest, it was probably my very first time when I completely enjoyed the rare section of the cushion in a Kobe’s shoe due to offering everything that I need as a player who uses heel section quite often & requires as much impact protection as possible.